LMS5413/SuggestionBot-Rollerite/README.md

 # Suggestion Bot – Challenge

-This project was developed as part of the **Rolleite Challenge**.
+This project was developed as part of the **Rollerite Challenge**.
 It implements a complete suggestion system using interactive components and commands on Discord.

 ## Features